|Oracle® Database Globalization Support Guide

 The languages that the database needs to accommodate now and in the future

 The different size requirements of each character set and the corresponding performance implications

 A related topic is choosing a new character set for an existing database.
 Changing the database character set for an existing database is called character set migration.
-In this case, too, Oracle recommends migrating to Unicode for its universality and compatibility.
-When you migrate from one database character set to another, you should also plan to minimize data loss from the following sources:
+When you migrate from one database character set to another you must choose an appropriate character set.
+You should also plan to minimize data loss from the following sources:

 When the database is created using byte semantics, the sizes of the

 VARCHAR2 datatypes are specified in bytes, not characters.
 For example, the specification

 CHAR(20) in a table definition allows 20 bytes for storing character data.
 When the database character set uses a single-byte character encoding scheme, no data loss occurs when characters are stored because the number of characters is equivalent to the number of bytes.
 If the database character set uses a multibyte character set, then the number of bytes no longer equals the number of characters because a character can consist of one or more bytes.